shasderias/ilysa/README.md

 ## Is Ilysa for me?

 Advanced Beat Saber lighting knowledge and intermediate computer skills required.

+Ilysa may be for you if:

+- you are experienced with lighting, can't code, but want to get started with scripting lights; starting with Ilysa is probably easier than trying to cobble together code from scratch;
+- you are already scripting lights, and want a little more structure or help with dealing with the more tedious parts;
+  or
+- you are experienced with lighting, can code and want to raise the bar; the author thinks there are interesting things that can be done to make doing good lighting easier - check out the `Light` interface.

 Ilysa is not for you if:

 - you have never placed a Chroma event in ChroMapper;
 - `_eventType` and `_eventValue` don't mean anything to you; or